microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 ### Using the source code
 Optionally, If you'd like to build the HoloToolkit from the source, you'll need to clone the GitHub repository at https://github.com/Microsoft/HoloToolkit-Unity.git.
 If you've never cloned a repo before then you should consider using the GitHub desktop client, see https://desktop.github.com/.

-### Preparing to use the HoloToolkit-Unity package
+### Preparing an asset package from the source code

 Open the folder you just cloned in Unity.